teamaccessonline/library/contribute/contribute.rst

 If you are reading this page, I would like to start off by saying "Thank, You".
 You will hopefully one of many individuals that have decided that contributing to this framework is the right thing to do for F5'ers, Partners, and customers going forward.
 This repo was designed as a way for everyone that configures the APM product to share their solutions with the rest of the community.

-First and foremost please access each of the five hyperlinks listed below prior to getting started this.
+First and foremost please access each of the five hyperlinks listed below prior to getting started.
 This will save you time in the long run because a number of templates are available inside the repo.
 If you deviate from the naming conventions it will cause you extra work and force you edit the Postmans more than you may need to.